Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Inconsistency of the naive string vertices

+The plumbing-fixture gluing identifies the curves $w_i^{(1)}=\sqrt{t}$ and $w_i^{(2)}=\sqrt{t}$ in the neighbourhood of the punctures.
+An important feature of hyperbolic geometry is that gluing two hyperbolic surfaces produces a hyperbolic surface only if they are glued along the geodesics of the surfaces that are being glued \cite{Yoichi}.
+Since there are no geodesics in the neighbourhood of a puncture on a hyperbolic surface, the curves identified by the plumbing fixture construction are not geodesics on the surfaces that are being glued.
+As a result the gluing can not induce hyperbolic metric on the resulting surface $\mcal{R}_t$.
+In fact, one can check that the metric on $\mcal{R}_t$ has constant curvature $-1$ everywhere except along the $w_i^{(1)}=w_i^{(2)}=\sqrt{t}$.
+Therefore, the plumbing collar does not have hyperbolic metric on it.

-The hyperbolic annulus can also be constructed via the plumbing fixture of two discs $D_1=\{|z|<1\}$ and $D_2=\{|w|<1\}$ and by endowing a hyperbolic metric on it.
-The collection of all annuli obtained by the plumbing fixture
+However, a conformal transformation restricted to the plumbing collar the metric on the plumbing collar can convert it into a hyperbolic collar.
+The resulting hyperbolic collar can be constructed directly via the plumbing fixture of two discs $D_1=\{|y_1|<1\}$ and $D_2=\{|y_2|<1\}$ and by endowing a hyperbolic metric on it.
+The plumbing fixture locus